Art-A-Hack/art-a-hack.github.io/app/_projects/2016/metaverse-art-gallery.md

 	<figcaption>The team's presentation at the 2016 showcase</figcaption>
 </figure>

-As of August 2016 the project is being supported by the AltSpace Developer Initiative.
+As of August 2016 the project is being supported by the [AltSpaceVR Developer Initiative](https://developer.altvr.com/Initiative/).
 The grant will allow team lead Samuel Arsenault-­Brassard to work alongside a developer towards the project, now titled “Cultvr.Space”.
 Progress and updates will be available on the project’s [new site](http://cultvr.space/).